 All Saints’ Day: A Rookie Anglican Guide

-Even though many saints of the church are remembered throughout the calendar year, All Saints’ provides a dedicated day to call to memory those saints who have led the way before us.
+Though we remember the most notable Christians throughout the year with the calendar of the saints, the Feast of All Saints is a day to remember the whole Church across time and space.
 We honor the example of their lives and deaths and rejoice in the continued communion with them through membership and participation in the body of Christ.

 Where did All Saints’ Day come from?

-For a church beleaguered with great persecution, such a time of remembrance of those who faithfully professed Christ, even to torture and death, must have been a great encouragement!
+The celebration of the saints dates to the early centuries of the church, to its period of persecution under the pagan Roman Empire.
+For example, the early martyr Polycarp was remembered annually, on the date of his martyrdom, the first of a calendar of martyrs.
+For a church beleaguered with extreme persecution, such a time of remembrance of those who faithfully professed Christ, even to torture and death, must have been a great encouragement!

 Today, All Saints’ is celebrated in many Christian traditions worldwide.